Boughton Law’s Indigenous Practice Group has the knowledge and expertise to advise Indigenous clients and organizations on a wide range of issues.

 Our team is led by an experienced core of senior lawyers who have long established relationships with many Indigenous communities.
 We have over 30 years of experience across a wide range of matters, including:

-Additionally, we work with our Art & Cultural Heritage group on matters related to the repatriation of illicitly acquired cultural material.
 We work with both Indigenous peoples and institutions to understand the various obligations and opportunities during these processes.
 Our goal through all of this is to help clients fashion processes and outcomes that promote relationship building and healing.

 We are excited by the significant business development opportunities available to our Indigenous clients today, and take great pride in helping them turn their economic goals into reality.